raspberrypilearning/fruit-salad/en/step_4.md

 ![image showing Choose a Sprite](images/fruit-choose-sprite.png){:width="400px"}

-Search for **Button3** by beginning to type `Button3` in the search menu.
+Type `Button3` into the search bar.
 Select **Button3**.

 ![image showing Button3 sprite](images/fruit-button3-sprite.png){:width="400px"}

 --- /task ---

-You will now see the button sitting on the Stage.
+You will now see the button on the Stage.
 You need to move the button off the bowl, otherwise someone may eat it!

 --- no-print ---
 ![gif showing Button3 in menu](images/fruit-button3-menu.gif).